 They work in a preschool environment where their major role is to provide a framework and educational background in preparing children for kindergarten.

-Their job description entails integrating lessons from songs, as well as educating the children in child development skills such as social skills, languages and speech development, motor skills, identification of shapes, colors, letters and numbers.
+The preschool teacher job description entails integrating lessons from songs, as well as educating the children in child development skills such as social skills, languages and speech development, motor skills, identification of shapes, colors, letters and numbers.

 Also included in their job description is the tracking of children’s developmental records and providing periodic reports to parents on such findings.